ChengruiZhang/Duke-cooperation/README.md

 # Duke-cooperation chip health evaluation
-Part of the code in the internship with Duke
+Part of the code in the internship with Duke (from Dec.
+2021 to present)